yash-tatvic/amplitude-dev-center/docs/data/destination-cohort-overview.md

 - Hourly sync cohorts have a maximum of 1 million users.
 - Daily sync cohorts have a maximum of 10 million users.
 - If you archive an existing cohort sync, the next sync will fail and the scheduled sync will be disabled.
+- When you archive a cohort sync, the next sync fails and Amplitude disables any future scheduled syncs.

 !!! info
     Individual destinations may have their own considerations.
 For best results, read each destination's documentation.